-In practice, the services of the Finnish Euro-BioImaging Node include open access to state-of-the-art imaging technologies including confocal microscopy, super-resolution imaging (STED, STORM, and TIRF), live cell imaging, a vast array of electron microscopy methods (CLEM and 3D electron microscopy), mesoscopic imaging (SPIM and OPT) as well as consultation, instrument user training, and matters related to bioimage informatics.
+In practice, the services of the Finnish Euro-BioImaging Node include open access to state-of-the-art imaging technologies including laser scanning and spinning disk confocal microscopy, super-resolution imaging (STED, STORM, and TIRF), live cell imaging, a vast array of electron microscopy methods (2D and 3D Electron Microscopy, Correlative Light and Electron Microscopy (CLEM), mesoscopic imaging (SPIM and OPT) as well as consultation, instrument user training, and matters related to bioimage informatics.

 Our Node Partners

-The Finnish Euro-BioImaging Node has three Node partners: Helsinki BioImaging at the University of Helsinki, Turku BioImaging, a joint infrastructure at the University of Turku and Åbo Akademi University, and Oulu BioImaging at the University of Oulu.
+The Finnish Advanced Light Microscopy Node has three Node partners: Helsinki BioImaging at the University of Helsinki, Turku BioImaging, a joint infrastructure at the University of Turku and Åbo Akademi University, and Oulu BioImaging at the University of Oulu.